-In support of the agenda item in the North American Commission agenda to address mixed stock fisheries in domestic waters of commission member countries, this document presents the following information:
+In support of the agenda item in the North American Commission to address mixed-stock fisheries in domestic waters of Commission Member Parties, this document presents the following information:

-- current management measures for the Labrador subsistence fisheries on Atlantic salmon, - summaries of annual harvests by location and size group of salmon, - summary of status of stocks of Atlantic salmon in Labrador, - summaries of the biological sampling program of this fishery, and - results of the determination of the origin of salmon sampled from these fisheries using genetic identification techniques.
+- current management measures for the Labrador subsistence fisheries on Atlantic salmon; - summaries of annual harvests by location and size group of salmon; - summaries of the biological sampling program of this fishery; - results from the determination of the origin of salmon sampled from these fisheries using genetic identification techniques.

-Fisheries for Atlantic Salmon that occur at sea, along the coast, and in some cases in estuaries, have the potential to exploit salmon from multiple stock origins.
+Fisheries for Atlantic salmon that occur at sea, along the coast, and in some cases in estuaries, have the potential to exploit salmon from multiple stock origins.
 The most important mixed-stock fisheries in Canada historically were the commercial fisheries which occurred in the marine coastal areas and in estuaries throughout eastern Canada.
-Commercial fisheries management measures to reduce exploitation on mixed stocks were introduced at various periods in the late 1900s (Table 1).
 Since 2000, all commercial Atlantic salmon fisheries under Canadian jurisdiction have been closed and the sale of Canadian origin wild Atlantic salmon, regardless of fishery source, is prohibited.

 Since the closure of the commercial fisheries for salmon in Canada, salmon are exploited by three user groups: aboriginal fisheries, Labrador resident food fisheries, and recreational fisheries.
 As reported to ICES and NASCO, the proportion of the Atlantic salmon harvest in Canada from all users (recreational, aboriginal, Labrador resident food) which takes place in rivers (on single stocks), in estuaries, and in coastal areas has varied annually (Figure 1).
-Coastal harvests have ranged from about 2 t to just under 10 t during 2000 to 2014, representing about 6% or less of the total annual harvests of Atlantic salmon.
-Harvests in recreational fisheries of Quebec and New Brunswick occur in rivers and estuaries whereas harvests in the subsistence food fisheries (aboriginal and resident) of Labrador occur in estuaries and coastal areas.
+Coastal harvests have ranged from about 2t to 9t during 2000 to 2015, representing about 6% or less of the total annual harvests of Atlantic salmon.
+Harvests in recreational fisheries occur exclusively in rivers.
+Harvests in aboriginal Food, Social and Ceremonial fisheries of Quebec and New Brunswick occur in rivers and estuaries whereas harvests in the subsistence food fisheries (aboriginal and resident) of Labrador occur in estuaries and coastal areas.

 The aboriginal fisheries that occur in estuaries of Quebec and New Brunswick take place in the vicinity of single rivers, generally in tidal waters of rivers, and consequently are not considered to be mixed-stock fisheries.
 While the net fisheries for the Labrador subsistence food fisheries are authorized for coastal waters, current fishing activity occurs with gillnets very close to the communities which are located in deep bays along the coast away from the headlands where interception of non-local stocks of salmon historically was an issue.
-Despite this important change in the location of the current Labrador subsistence fisheries compared to the locations of the historical commercial marine fisheries, the Labrador subsistence fisheries are considered by NASCO as mixed stock fisheries.
+Despite this important change in the location of the current Labrador subsistence fisheries compared to the locations of the historical commercial marine fisheries, the Labrador subsistence fisheries are considered by NASCO as mixed-stock fisheries.